Skip to Content

 Any links on this page that lead to products on Amazon are affiliate links and I earn a commission if you make a purchase.
 Thanks in advance – I really appreciate it!

 Horses may need a calmative supplement for various reasons.
 Horses have fears and anxiety issues that can put them and those working with them in danger.
-Standing still while the farrier or dentist does their job or being clipped maybe something a horse refuses to do due to past experiences or pain.
+Standing still while the farrier or dentist does their job or being clipped maybe something a horse refuses to do.

 Finding a calming supplement that aids your horse with anxiety and stress issues is vital for the horse’s safety, the people that work with the horse, and your sanity.
 In this article, I look at calming supplements, their benefits for your horse, and some alternatives.